-300 has oodles of champions out there in the de-civilized World, owing much of its popularity to the spread of graphic novels, and— if I can be a dick here— the likewise spread of copius non-knowledge about history, culture, other places on the planet and– shiver my shield– even movies.
+300 has oodles of champions out there in the de-civilized World, owing much of its popularity to the spread of graphic novels, and—if I can be a dick here—the likewise spread of copious non-knowledge about history, culture, other places on the planet and– shiver my shield—even movies.
 Too harsh?
 I’m sure a Spartan would just casually relieve me of my typing fingers.

 More than 1,500 blue-screen visual effects shots used up $60,000,000 to give the cast a gadzooks passel of bad guys and magical critti to chop, lop, spear, slice, hamstring and otherwise thrust at with extreme prejudice.
 Goggling to look at—if you can put something over your ears to blot out the dialogue: maybe a vise grip?

-When I beheld, with a combo of trepidation (from the garishly histrionic previews), expectation (big battle scenes), and obligation (lifelong disciple of 1962s The 300 Spartans, and things Thermopylae in general), one thing that struck me, aside from the vivid hacking and the awful vocal-chord sundering, was what came off as an underlayer of racism/nationalism in the portrayals of the respective sides.
+When I beheld, with a combo of trepidation (thanks to garishly histrionic previews), expectation (big battle scenes), and obligation (lifelong disciple of 1962s The 300 Spartans, and things Thermopylae in general), one thing that struck me, aside from the vivid hacking and the awful vocal-chord sundering, was what came off as a underlay of racism/nationalism in the portrayals of the respective sides.

 The Persians (think: Iranians), led by a pierced, studded, rouged, butch S&M giant, were all swarthy, swarming like insects, Arabic or vaguely Eastern-European/Slavic/Oriental, complete with accents, or Black African (think Idi Amin).
 Granted, the Persian host did not descend on plucky Greece from Sweden, or they would have been in real trouble, the plundering Svenska leaving only some rather boring furniture in their wake, and the on-its-face absurdity of a Volvo sportscar.
 But here, the only physical stereotype missing was bucked teeth.